mozilla-l10n/firefox-l10n-source/README.md

 The Source Code Form for each such file is available from [mozilla/mozilla-firefox/firefox](https://github.com/mozilla-firefox/firefox).

-## Adding a New Version
+## Adding a New Firefox Version

-Before adding a new version, make sure to merge pending update pull requests (it will avoid the need to rebase existing PRs).
+Before adding a new supported Firefox version, make sure to merge pending update pull requests (it will avoid the need to rebase existing PRs).
 Then:

 1. Create a local branch.